-Send the batch logon record without waiting for the IBM Global Network "Welcome" message.
+Send the batch logon record without waiting for the network "Welcome" message.
 Your logon through the network gateway should consist of the following steps:

-- 1 Dial the network gateway. - 2 Identify your workstation with an SNA XID. - 3 Send an IBM Global Network batch logon record.

-This is the record that you use to log on to the network.
-For more information, see "Using the batch logon record" on page 3-3. - 4 The network gateway sends an end bracket indicator (EBI) to your workstation. - 5 Expedite/Direct sends a message telling you that your workstation is now in session with Expedite/Direct.

-You must wait for this message before you can proceed.

-6 Send your Expedite/Direct commands and data.

-The IELOGON command must precede all data or other Expedite/Direct commands.
+- I Dial the network gateway. - 2 Identify your workstation with an SNA XID. - 3 Send an network batch logon record. - This is the record that you use to log on to the network.
+For more information, see "Using the batch logon record" on page 3-3. - 4 The network gateway sends an end bracket indicator (EBI) to your workstation. - 5 Expedite/Direct sends a message telling you that your workstation is now in session with Expedite/Direct. - You must wait for this message before you can proceed. - 6 Send your Expedite/Direct commands and data. - The IELOGON command must precede all data or other Expedite/Direct commands.

-- 7 Receive any data that you requested from other Information Exchange users. - 8 Send the /\LOGOFF or /\SIGNOFF record.
+- 7 Receive any data that you requested from other Information Exchange users. - 8 Send the /LOGOFF or /SIGNOFF record.